 How much do Emergency Medical Technicians make in Montana?

-The data table below illustrates the salary and hourly wage information for Emergency Medical Technicians in Montana.
-The data comes from the website of the United States of Bureau of Labor Statistics.
+The data table below shows the average and state wide salary and hourly wage information for Emergency Medical Technicians in Montana.

 The job outlook for EMTs in Montana

 When the Bureau of Labor Statistics announced a 24% rise in EMT and Paramedic jobs in Montana, it became clear that becoming an EMT in Montana was a really good idea and will continue to be for a long time.